Shivam201/All-Input-Driven-Reporting-/InputDrivenReporting/ReadMe.txt

 How it work:
-Fill your result to the Excel , CSV or XML template and Click Run.Bat it will generate html file Use this html file direclty as your output.
+Fill your result to the Excel , CSV or XML template and Click Run.Bat it will generate html file Use this html file directly as your output.

+Requirement
+Java 1.8
+Java should be in your classpath otherwise bat file will not run.

+Note - Please follow the package look screenshot and lib folder screenshot to create package correctly.